 Many people confuse traffic deaths from as far away as 100 miles as being "on the Dragon".
 The Tail of the Dragon is only 11 miles long and the following facts pertain only to those 11 miles.
 There are more motorcycle deaths on other roads in Blount County Tennessee than there are on the Dragon each year.
 The local newspaper reported on one accident involving three fatalities in an auto crash as "on the Dragon".
 The actual crash was on US 129, but 17 miles away .

-2017 – Three deaths as of June 8: Two deaths in single car accident at 1.5.
+2017 – Four deaths as of August 7: Two deaths in single car accident at 1.5.
 One motorcycle rider at Tabcat Bridge parking area.
 One sportbike rider at 8.2 (found three days after wreck).
 NOTE: The parking area death actually occurred while the rider was stopped.
 He fell over the side of an embankment and the bike rolled over him.

 2016 - Four deaths: South bound trike off bank at 10.2 killing 90 year old male passenger.
 North bound trike at 9.1.
 North bound sportbike at 9.2.
 Southbound cruiser at 4.3 (found next day).
 Trike near Cheoah Dam NOT ON DRAGON.

 2015 - One death: June 20 Sportbike hit tree at 1.0.

 2014 - Three deaths: May 19 sportbike vs car at 10.8.
 May 28 trike into bank at 2.9.
 Sept 21 sportbike hit tree at 5.0.